 And handed out strongly, for penalty and repentance,

 William Zanzinger with a six-month sentence.

-So here’s what happened – in the early hours of February 9, 1963, after a white tie Spinster’s Ball, a very drunk William Zantzinger (who was with his wife) struck a number of employees at the Emerson Hotel in Baltimore, Maryland with a toy cane he had purchased earlier that day.
+So here’s what happened – in the early hours of February 9, 1963, after a white tie Spinster’s Ball, a very drunk William Zantzinger (who was with his wife) struck a number of employees at the Emerson Hotel in Baltimore, Maryland with a wooden toy cane he had purchased earlier that day.

 When Carroll, a barmaid, did not give him his drink quickly enough, he struck her in the shoulder and on the head with his toy cane.